References

 julia> lininds[2, 2]

-.
-If key word arguments are provided then each key word becomes the name of a dimension and its assigned value is sent to the corresponding axis when constructing the underlying AxisArray
+NamedAxisArray(parent::AbstractArray, axes::NamedTuple{L,AbstractAxes})Type alias for NamedDimsArray whose parent array is an AxisArray.
+If key word arguments are provided then each key word becomes the name of a dimension and its assigned value is sent to the corresponding axis when constructing the underlying AxisArray.

 Examples